 Welcome to my blog!
-I'm an entertainment news writer and editor for websites like BuddyTV and The BizzNiz, where I report the news and give my opinions on shows like 'American Idol,' 'Glee,' 'Smash,' 'The X Factor,' 'Dancing with the Stars' and much more.
+I'm an entertainment news writer and editor for websites like BuddyTV, where I report the news and give my opinions on shows like 'American Idol' and more.

-Here, you can find my thoughts and opinions on various topics, mostly TV/movie related, including recommendations, reviews and photos/videos.
+Here, you can find my thoughts and opinions on various topics, mostly TV/movie related, including award show predictions, reviews and photos/videos.

 Reviews: 'The Hunger Games: Catching Fire' & 'The Hobbit: The Desolation of Smaug' Movies